Discoveri-org/Discoveri/README.md

 NOTE: this optimizer only supports `number_of_iterations = 1`.
 Optimizer hyperparameters:
   - `samples_per_dimension` a list of `number_of_dimensions` integers, whose product must be equal to `number_of_samples_per_iteration`.

 - `"Random Search"`: in this optimization method, the array `X` for each sample of each iteration is generated pseudo-randomly, with a uniform distribution within the `search_interval`.
 Optimizer hyperparameter:
   - `use_Halton_sequence` (default value = `True`): if `True`, a scrambled Halton sequence (https://en.wikipedia.org/wiki/Halton_sequence) is used to draw the samples.
 Otherwise, they are drawn using `numpy.random.uniform` scaled and shifted for each dimension to draw `X` from the `search_interval` of interest.

 - `"Bayesian Optimization"`: based on the implementation of Gaussian process regression (GPR) provided by the `scikit-learn` library, with an anisotropic Matérn kernel with `nu=1.5`.
 The length scale of the Matérn kernel was optimized by maximizing the log-marginal-likelihood every time new data is fitted to the model.
 An expected improvement acquisition function is used.
 Sometimes convergence can be improved by limiting the orders of magnitude spanned by the function to optimize `f(X)`, e.g. using a `log(f(X))`, instead of `f(X)`.
 The best technique to limit the orders of magnitude will depend on the considered case.

+- `"Genetic Algorithm"`: a genetic algorithm where at each iteration `number_of_parents` biological parents are selected from a population (those with highest `f(X)` are picked).
+For each child to generate (corresponding to `number_of_samples_per_iteration`), two biological parents are randomly paired and the position `X` of their child is the arithmetic average of the components of their positions `X` (arithmetic crossover).
+At the moment this is the only crossover method implemented in ``:Discoveri``.
+For each child, for each dimension, there is a probability `probability_of_mutation` that the corresponding position coordinate is mutated, randomly selected within the `search_interval`.
+At the first iteration, the population from which parents are selected is made only of the initial samples (which are `number_of_samples_per_iteration`).
+At the next iterations, the population from which parents are selected is made of the parents selected at the previous iteration and their children.
+Optimizer hyperparameters:
+  - `probability_of_mutation` (default value = `0.1`): the probability of mutation for each dimension of each child at each iteration.
+  - `number_of_parents` (default value = `int(0.3*number_of_samples_per_iteration)`): the number of parents selected from the population at each iteration to generate children.
+The number of children will always be equal to `number_of_samples_per_iteration`.
+The `number_of_parents` must be at least 2 (although at least 3 is recommended to improve the genetic diversity of children).

 - `"Particle Swarm Optimization"`: the most common version of Particle Swarm Optimization (PSO), where an inertia term is added to the velocity update, as described in Y. Shi, R.C.
 Eberhart, 1998 https://ieeexplore.ieee.org/document/699146 .
 The `num_sample` samples represent the particles of the swarm, with position `X` and a velocity.
 At each iteration `t` the velocity of the particles are updated adding a cognitive velocity component (proportional to a constant coefficient `c1`), a social velocity component (proportional to a constant coefficient `c2`, `c1+c1<4`) and the velocity at the last iteration multiplied by the constant inertia weight `w` (which must be `<1` to avoid velocity divergence).
 At each iteration, for each dimension `k`, the velocity component `V_k` and the position component `X_k` of each particle `i` at iteration `t+1` will be updated at each iteration using
 `V_k(t+1)=w*V_k(t)+c1*rand1*[Best_X_i_k-X_k(t)]+c2*rand2*[Best_X_swarm_k-X_k(t)]`
 and